 If you decide to get a separate dedicated external subwoofer, please note that we have a separate article on how to connect a subwoofer to a computer.

-Having said that, here is our round-up of the best computer speakers with a subwoofer in the market today:
+Having said that, here is our round-up of the best computer speakers with a subwoofer or the best computer speakers with bass on the market today:

-1. Audio Engine A2+ Computer Speaker With Subwoofer
+1. Best Overall: Audio Engine A2+ Computer Speaker With Subwoofer

 First on our list of the best computer speakers with subwoofer is the Audio Engine A2+.
 Like and engine roars, the Engine A2+ is a true beast!